roflmaostc/DiffImageRotation.jl/README.md

 It can rotate images but also 3D arrays with a trailing batch dimension.

 Further, it has registered adjoints with [ChainRulesCore.jl](https://github.com/JuliaDiff/ChainRulesCore.jl).
+The functionality of this package is now included in [NNlib.jl](https://fluxml.ai/NNlib.jl/dev/reference/#Rotation).

 Try it out with:
 ```julia